2023 Negros Oriental's 3rd congressional district special election: Cancellation

 On November 8, the Commission on Elections received a resolution from the House of Representatives urging the former "to reconsider its resolution for the conduct of the special election."
 Later in the day, the commission canceled the special election.
 Aside from the House resolution, the COMELEC cited an ongoing case filed by Arnolfo Teves Jr. to the Supreme Court questioning his expulsion.
 Manuel Sagarbarria Sr., the representative from the 2nd district and father of governor Manuel Sagarbarria Jr., authored the said resolution, citing the tense political climate in their province.

 Aftermath

 In the 2025 general election, Janice Degamo filed her candidacy for representative under Lakas–CMD.
-She is going up against Janice Teves Gaston, aunt of Teves, and Lopez, who is running as an independent.
-Pryde Henry Teves is running for governor under the Liberal Party, against incumbent governor Sagarbarria.
+She was opposed by Janice Teves Gaston, aunt of Teves, and Lopez, who ran as an independent.
+Pryde Henry Teves ran for governor under the Liberal Party, against incumbent governor Sagarbarria.
 Degamo won the congressional race, while Sagarbarria defeated Pryde Henry in the gubernatorial election.

 On May 27, 2025, Arnie Teves was arrested by Timor-Leste authorities in his Dili residence.
-He was deported to the Philippines two days later.
+He was deported back to the Philippines two days later.